HurricanGame/Hurrican/README.md

 * -DOPENMPT=ON            : Use the libopenmpt code for music (SDL2_mixer uses libmodplug while SDL_mixer uses the lower quality mikmod engine)

 Generic
 * -DFAST_RANDOM=OFF             : Use standard C random function in place of the fast [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator)
 * -DFAST_TRIG=ON                : Use fast approximation for trigonometric functions
 * -DDISABLE_EXCEPTIONS=ON       : Disable exception handling to reduce binary size
+* -DUSE_PRECOMPILED_HEADERS=ON  : Enable pre-compiled headers for better compile time

 Debug
 * -DDISABLE_MEMPOOLING=ON : Bypass pooled memory manager